-- 8.13 Policy DM10.2 seeks to create well defined and designed public and private spaces and advises that forecourt parking should only be allowed where it does not cause undue harm to the character or setting of the building and is large enough to accommodate parking with sufficient screening to prevent vehicles encroaching onto the public highway.
+- 8.12 Policy DM10.2 seeks to create well defined and designed public and private spaces and advises that forecourt parking should only be allowed where it does not cause undue harm to the character or setting of the building and is large enough to accommodate parking with sufficient screening to prevent vehicles encroaching on the public highway.
 Given the overall scale of the development and number of forecourt hardstanding areas in the vicinity, the extent of hardstanding would not be excessive.
-The site would offer sufficient opportunities for soft landscaping to the rear. - 8.14 The application site is a substantial plot within an established residential area and is comparable in size to other flatted and neighbouring back-land developments approved throughout the borough.
-The scale and massing of the new build would generally be in keeping with the overall scale of development found in the immediate area and the layout of the development would respect the pattern and rhythm of the neighbouring area.
+The site would offer sufficient opportunities for soft landscaping to the rear. - 8.13 The application site is a substantial plot within an established residential area and is comparable in size to other flatted developments approved throughout the borough.
+The scale and massing of the new build would generally be in keeping with the overall scale of development found in the immediate area and the layout of the development would respect the pattern and rhythm.